Mac0r0ni/kikspambot/README.md

 ## Installation ## (this may take a while so be patient)
 $ git clone -b new https://github.com/Sitiaro/Spambot **

-$ pip3 install ./Spambot
+$ pip3 install ./kikspambot

 ## Usage ##
-$ cd Spambot
+$ cd kikspambot

 $ python spambot.py